Best Resene Interior Colours: Room-by-Room Guide

 Traditional Approach

-Resene Alabaster or Half Spanish White (one shade lighter than walls)
+Resene Alabaster or Half Spanish White (one shade lighter than the walls)

-- The conventional approach works for a reason
+• The standard approach works for a reason

-Same colour as walls — the "colour dip" effect
+Same colour as the walls, the "colour dip" look

 Dark Ceilings

-- High-ceilinged Wellington villas (4m+ stud) — brings ceiling down to human scale
+• High-ceilinged Wellington villas (4m+ stud).
+Brings the ceiling down to a human scale.

 Finish Recommendation

-Resene SpaceCote Flat — non-reflective finish hides ceiling imperfections that no other surface suffers from.
-Ceilings always show more than walls under certain light conditions.
+Resene SpaceCote Flat.
+The non-reflective finish hides ceiling flaws that no other surface shows up.
+Ceilings always reveal more than walls under certain light.

 Trim and Doors